serpentist/bouncy-bird/README.md

 The aim of the game is to keep flying as long as possible.
 With each obstacle passed, the score is increased.

-Click to flap the bird's wings, when in game.
+Press space to flap the bird's wings, when in game.
-Click the score button to play again.
 That's all there is to it.
 Enjoy!